grmaciel/android-repository-ormlite/README.md

 ## Setup

 First you have to setup this project running in your local AndroidStudio or a Local Nexus Sonatype.
-You should use as a as dependency for your main project, not as a module since the object (at least in my view) is to use it across multiple projects.
+You should use as a as dependency for your main project, not as a module since the objective (at least in my view) is to use it across multiple projects.

 **Referencing a project from another project with gradle**